Originally posted last year on Miguel Conner’s Aeon Byte Gnostic Radio site.

 “When your days are fulfilled and you rest with your fathers, I will set up your seed after you, who will come from your body, and I will establish his kingdom.
 He shall build a house for My name, and I will establish the throne of his kingdom forever.
 I will be his Father, and he shall be My son.”

-Psalms 2:6 says similar things.
-Thus the Gospel of John draws a parallel between Moses and Jesus specifically to state that Jesus is messiah, by God’s anointment and appointment.
+Psalms 2:6 also says similar things.
+Thus the Gospel of John draws a parallel between Moses and Jesus specifically to state that Jesus is the Messiah, by God’s anointment and appointment.
 And it says Jesus is superior to him in a few verses.
 Although Jesus in the Gospel of John builds on Moses’ tradition with allusions to the raising of the bronze serpent (just like the caduceus of Enki, Asclepius and Hermes is said to be raised), Jesus declares himself and his heavenly substances as superior (6:32):

 “Jesus therefore said to them, “Truly, truly I say to you, the bread out of heaven is not given you by Moses; no, the real bread out of heaven my Father is giving you.
 For the bread of God, is the one coming down out of heaven and giving life to the world.”